miladx1/fast_mtproxy/README.en.md

 * 6619
 * 8883

-The best solution in terms of logic would be to use the hostname of your hosting provider, for example:
+The best logical solution is to use your hosting provider's hostname, for example:
 ```
 >nslookup 116.203.235.0